isomerpages/nparks-biodiversity/_festival-programmes/Online Events.md

 permalink: /festival-programmes/Online-events
 description: ""
 ---
 The Festival of Biodiversity this year features many Online Events, through a wide variety of live , **Current Webinars**.
-We also have a deep catalog of **Past Webinars** for viewing on demand!
+FoB also has a deep catalog of **Past Webinars** for viewing of biodiversity content on demand!

 ### Navigate To: